sisby-folk/drogstyle/README.md

 ### Design: Self-Ownership

 Drogstyle doesn't support any kind of permissions system, and won't.
-Actually, it deliberately breaks the one in styled nicknames using [a mixin](https://github.com/sisby-folk/drogstyle/blob/1.19/src/main/java/folk/sisby/drogstyle/mixin/styled_nicknames/ConfigManagerMixin.java).
+Actually, it deliberately breaks the basic permissions in styled nicknames using [a mixin](https://github.com/sisby-folk/drogstyle/blob/1.19/src/main/java/folk/sisby/drogstyle/mixin/styled_nicknames/ConfigManagerMixin.java).
 Drogtor also doesn't allow server operators to set or clear other players' nicknames, and won't.

 #### Ranting Into The Void - Even More Design Notes: